DSD-DBS/mbse-handbook/docs/modeling_rules/operational_analysis.md

 - exchange items can be evaluated as well
 - post-condition describes an observable effect on at least one entity or actor in the environment.

+### Activity
+Guidance and method can be found in tbd.

+#### OAV-010 - Use activity naming rules
+- The name is written in Sentence case - the first letter of the first word in a sentence is capitalised.
+- The name have the form verb-noun.

+#### OAV-020 - Define activity description
+- All operational activities have a short text description of the transformation performed by this activity on its inputs to produce the outputs.

+#### OAV-030 - Define the rith scope
+- Operational activities are defined with a scope that is what an operational entity or actor is responsible for.

 ### Interaction